 International Student Visas at Meridian

-International students registered for a Meridian University residency as part of their enrollment in a Meridian degree program may have the option to enter the United States on an F-1 student visa.
+International students registered for a Meridian University residential intensive as part of their enrollment in a Meridian degree program may have the option to enter the United States on an F-1 student visa.
 All nonimmigrant students who apply for an F-1 visa must have been issued an I-20 (Certificate of Eligibility for Nonimmigrant Student Status) to present to the U.S. embassy or consulate in their home country.
-Meridian may issue an I-20 to enrolled international students who have shown proof of sufficient financial resources to cover all anticipated expenses for each residency.
+Meridian may issue an I-20 to enrolled international students who have shown proof of sufficient financial resources to cover all anticipated expenses for each residential intensive.

 Below, the international student visa process for Meridian University students is outlined.
 For more information, current and prospective students can contact the Financial Services Team, who handle visa services, via email@example.com.